 Education is critical if patterns of development are to shift towards more sustainable, cleaner practices.
 In particular, lifelong learning on pollution can encourage changes in knowledge, attitudes and practices and can empower learners to effect change.
 Those who are exposed directly to the impacts of pollution have demonstrably different perspectives on the issue.
-In a study carried out in Shanghai, parents of hospitalized children perceived pollution as a much worse problem than care-givers in the general community.
-Likewise a study on haze in Malaysia revealed higher levels of knowledge, and of participation in actions to address haze, among those who regularly w Local pollutants concerned: Particulate Matter (PM), Nitrogen Oxide (NOx) and Sulphur dioxide (SO2)

-practised outdoor sports compared to the general population.
-In both cases, the groups that saw, first-hand, the impacts of pollution were more able to participate in finding a solution.
+In a study carried out in Shanghai, parents of hospitalized children perceived pollution as a much worse problem than care-givers in the general community142.
+Likewise a study on haze in Malaysia revealed higher levels of knowledge, and of participation in actions to address haze, among those who regularly practised outdoor sports compared to the general population.
+143 In both cases, the groups that saw, first-hand, the impacts of pollution were more able to participate in finding a solution.
 Education seeks to build the same effect without the damaging direct exposure to pollution.